 Installation Guides

-Most brands use installation or setup guides after selling a product to a customer.
+A common type of instructional video brands have begun including on PDPs are installation or setup guides.
 These guides help customers understand how to install or set up a product if they choose to do it themselves.
 This is beneficial as an easy installation can be the difference maker in a sale.

 YouTube